There’s a brilliant bit in History of the World Part I where Mel Brooks imagines some missing Commandments:

 15. Thou shalt not self-deceive

-Wishful thinking may feel comforting while you’re doing it, but it invites disaster in the long run.
-And not just for you but also for the people you love.
+Wishful thinking may feel comforting while you’re doing it, but it invites disaster in the long run - and not just for you, but also for the people you love.
 In my book, refusing to be clear-eyed is among the gravest of sins.

 During his 2020 presidential campaign, Joe Biden had some bad days where he seemed halting and befuddled in ways that reminded me of my grandfather just prior to his Alzheimer’s diagnosis.
+Segments of this speech so strongly reminded me of the year before Granddad’s Alzheimer’s diagnosis it made me cry.
 Biden’s performance at last week’s debate reminded me of Granddad after he moved into the memory care facility.
-Looking at this truth with clear eyes is incredibly painful.
 One of the most horrible things that can possibly happen to a human being appears to be happening to President Biden right now.
-Seeing his family urge him to “get back up again” is a form of elder abuse1.

 I admire

-and Jessica Wildfire’s strength in being clear-eyed about the plausible connection between Biden’s precipitous decline over the past couple years and the large and growing body of scientific literature showing that Covid often causes neurocognitive impairment.
+and ’s strength in being clear-eyed about the plausible connection between Biden’s precipitous decline over the past couple years and the large and growing body of scientific literature showing that Covid often causes neurocognitive impairment.
 As Bear notes, Biden has had two Covid infections (that we know of), and news coverage seems to leave open the possibility that he’s currently suffering an undisclosed third Covid infection.I imagine many readers will defensively flinch into asking “yes, but how do we really know Biden’s apparent decline in mental acuity was caused by Covid.”
 We don’t.
-All we know for sure is that Covid causes significant declines in mental acuity in a significant fraction of survivors.
+What we know for sure is that Covid causes significant declines in mental acuity in a significant fraction of survivors.

 We have to be clear-eyed about the plausible possibility that Covid has done irreversible damage to President Biden’s brain.
 Because Covid definitely does that sometimes.
 Even more soberingly, this type of brain damage could theoretically be impairing other leaders worldwide.
-Am I the only man in the world who noticed Vladimir Putin’s violent coughing fits just prior his psychotic decision to invade Ukraine?
+Am I the only man on Earth who noticed Vladimir Putin’s violent coughing fits just prior his psychotic decision to invade Ukraine?
 Friends laughed at me when I pointed it out, but scientific evidence in support of the hypothesis has only gotten more convincing.

 Part of the problem is that pretty much everybody has now had Covid, and inside my own mind I can feel how hard it is to confront the idea that one of the most horrible things that can possibly happen to a human being could be coming for me or my loved ones next.
-That was what the tears running down my face this morning were really about.
+Maybe that’s what the tears running down my face this morning were really about.

 Wishful thinking is a deadly sin.
 For the love of science, we have to stop doing it.

+•Update 2: Finally!
 “New Hampshire Lawmaker Suggests Biden May Have Long COVID”

 •Update 3: Now can we please start thinking about the geopolitical implications of brain fog?
+“President Joe Biden tests positive for Covid-19 at pivotal moment in reelection campaign”